rinconraul/rinconraul.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: Overview of my teaching experience
+description: This is an overview of my teaching experience
 nav: true
 nav_order: 4
 ---